When Priorities Make an Unexpected Shift in Your Life

 In the meantime, my mom, who is normally pretty easy for me to get along with, wasn’t happy about ANY of this.
 I probably could have done a better job of explaining, but mostly emphasized that I needed to know that she was somewhere with a higher level of care than she would be if she were alone in her condo.
 I just kept asking her to humor me and let me take care of whatever she needed.
 For now.

 When I finally got to Florida, we were able to sit sat down and discuss a lot of the questions she had.
 (My financial records were immaculate because they had to be at least as neat and orderly as she still keeps hers!)
 Getting that info helped her.
 The next step was dealing with the furniture, which she hated.
-(Try picking out pieces that would fit in the space based a very limited selection and online photos at midnight, a day and a half before she’s about to move in and tell me how I could have done this better!)
+(Try picking out pieces that would fit in the space based on online photos of a very limited selection at midnight, a day and a half before she’s about to move in and tell me how I could have done this better!)

 I knew being in more familiar surroundings would have helped, but here’s the fine line I was walking.
 Even if it had been possible to have her furniture moved in in the 48 hours I had to get her settled, I did NOT want her to walk into this this assisted living apartment and see her furniture when she first got there.
 I needed to leave the door open for this to be a temporary placement.